electron0zero/CS50x-2015-ProblemSets/Readme.md

 # [CS50x 2015] Problem Sets
-These are group of problem sets i did a part of my [CS50x] 2015
+These are group of problem sets i did as a part of my [CS50x] 2015
 >actually this is fall 2014 in harvard but it's offered in 2015 at edx.org

 # List of Problem Sets